oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 WebLogic Server and the operator are also supported on service offerings which deploy the WebLogic Server and the operator for you.
 These include:
 - Oracle WebLogic Server for OKE (WLS for OKE)
-- Oracle WebLogic Server on the Azure Kubernetes Service Marketplace (WLS on AKS Marketplace)
+- Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)

 [Development-focused Kubernetes distributions](#development-focused-kubernetes-distributions) are also supported.

-For detailed virtualization and cloud licensing discussions, see:
+For detailed virtualization and cloud licensing descriptions, see:
 - [Supported Virtualization Technologies for Oracle Fusion Middleware](https://www.oracle.com/middleware/technologies/ias/oracleas-supported-virtualization.html) (search for keyword 'Kubernetes')
 - [Running and Licensing Oracle Programs in Containers and Kubernetes](https://www.oracle.com/a/tech/docs/running-and-licensing-programs-in-containers-and-kubernetes.pdf)